Translated by Jane Aitken and Emily Boyce

 Pierre-François buys the painting, already obsessed by it.
 His long-suffering wife and friends can’t see the likeness, which only makes Pierre more determined to discover its provenance, its history, and put a name to the man in the painting.
 The key is in the coat of arms, which belong to an old family in Burgundy.

-Part II begins with Pierre-François leaping into his Jag and driving east from Paris, leaving his old life behind.
+Pierre-François leaps into his Jag and drives east from Paris, leaving his old life behind.
 Arriving in the village of Rivaille, he stops for a coffee:

 I got out of the car and took some deep breaths of fresh air.
 It’s only when you’re in the countryside that you notice how polluted, stale, and, worst of all, stupefying the air in Paris is.